Tyrrrz/Gress/Readme.md

 [![NuGet](https://img.shields.io/nuget/v/Gress.svg)](https://nuget.org/packages/Gress)
 [![NuGet](https://img.shields.io/nuget/dt/Gress.svg)](https://nuget.org/packages/Gress)

 Gress is a library that makes progress reporting and aggregation easier.
+It exposes a well-known interface for individual operations to report progress, routing it to an aggregator.
+Applications can display the aggregated progress to inform users about overall completion of an arbitrary set of operations.

 ## Download